lugq1990/llm_implement/README.md

 2. Internal legal users that need to some query for contracts, based on ES and LLM

-#### freeSQL implement

-Support user interact with database without writing `SQL` language that could get data result, also support data-plot just like python's `matplotlib`

-Solution:
-1. `pandasai` that support query without sql
-2. `langchain` and `transformers` that do document retrieve based on user query.

 #### Process steps:

 1. each user login will get user information, then `extract users' information from database`